MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/create-feed.md

 **Azure DevOps Services | TFS 2017**

    > [!NOTE]
-   > If you don't see the Packages hub, ask your organization owner to install the [Azure Artifacts extension](https://marketplace.visualstudio.com/items?itemName=ms.feed) from the [Visual Studio Marketplace](../../marketplace/install-vsts-extension.md).
+   > If you don't see the **Packages** page, ask your organization owner to install the [Azure Artifacts extension](https://marketplace.visualstudio.com/items?itemName=ms.feed) from the [Visual Studio Marketplace](../../marketplace/install-vsts-extension.md).

 [!INCLUDE [](../_shared/create-feed.md)]